zelphir/next-transpile-modules/README.md

 Transpile untranspiled modules from `node_modules` using the Next.js Babel configuration.
 Makes it easy to have local libraries and keep a slick, manageable dev experience.

+What this plugin aims to solve:

+- code transpilation from local packages (think: a monorepo with a `styleguide` package)
+- code transpilation from NPM modules using ES6 imports (e.g `lodash-es`)

+What this plugin **does not aim** to solve:

+- any-package IE11-compatible maker

 ## Compatibility table

 | Next.js version | Plugin version |